 So, Geralt is out but, as charmingly rugged as he is, there are a slew of interesting characters in Sapkowski’s world that could more than handle the role of main playable character in The Witcher 4.
 We’re going to mention some The Witcher 3 spoilers now, so come back when you’ve finished deciding the fate of the Nilfgaardian Empire.

-First, we would like to see Ciri take the lead in her role as a full-time monster hunter in The Witcher 4.
+First, we would like to see Ciri replace Jezza as The Witcher 4’s protagonist.
 If you got this ending, it’d be an arresting prospect to live the life of Ciri, empress of Nilfgaard.
 Dragon Age: Inquisition-style, we could negotiate, barter, and command armies to settle disputes across the empire.
-And, if Ciri died in your game, well, we’ll leave you to grieve.
+We’re not the only fans with Ciri in mind to take the helm of The Witcher 4: Geralt’s voice actor, Doug Cocker, thinks so, too.

 Even better, we could follow a new witcher through the notoriously dangerous Trial of the Grasses.
 Many budding witchers perish in this brutal training programme, but there’s plenty of story potential there.
 Or we could be transported back 1,500 years before the events of the novels to the Conjunction of the Spheres, the cataclysm trapping the many monsters of The Witcher in our dimension.
 This is just the tip of the iceberg when it comes to the narratives The Witcher 4 could pursue.